 Robert Walton is a qualified international arbitrator and a UK-based barrister specialising in the following areas of the law: land-use planning; building and operational development; compulsory purchase and compensation; and decision making by national and local government.
-Robert is routinely rated as one of the best specialist barristers in the UK – recent examples include the 2016 Planning Magazine survey, which rates Robert in the top 2 in the UK.
+Robert is routinely rated as one of the best specialist barristers in the UK.

 Robert is a specialist advisor and advocate in respect of all of the above areas.
 Recent high profile examples include:

 - Expansion of the UK’s air transport capacity.
 Robert has extensive experience of advising and representing owners and promotors of new airport infrastructure, most recently in relation to the UK Government’s decision as to the expansion of Heathrow / Gatwick Airports.

 - Hydrocarbons and mining.
 Robert recently advised on the consent process for the world’s largest potash deposit, the £2.4bn mine in North Yorkshire, UK and has advised on large-scale oil and gas exploration and extraction.